Azure/actions/README.md

 - use [Deploy to Azure Container Instances](https://github.com/Azure/aci-deploy)(`azure/aci-deploy`) to deploy your container images to Azure Container Instances.

 ## Deploy to Kubernetes
-We have released multiple actions to help you connect to a Kubernetes cluster running on-premises or on any cloud (including Azure Kubernetes Service – AKS), bake and deploy manifests, substitute artifacts, check rollout status, and handle secrets within the cluster.
+We have released multiple actions to help you connect to a Kubernetes cluster running on-premises or on any cloud, including [Azure Kubernetes Service – AKS](https://docs.microsoft.com/en-us/azure/aks/), bake and deploy manifests, substitute artifacts, check rollout status, and handle secrets within the cluster.
 -	[Kubectl tool installer](https://github.com/Azure/setup-kubectl)(`azure/setup-kubectl`): Installs a specific version of kubectl on the runner.
 -	[Kubernetes set context](https://github.com/Azure/k8s-set-context)(`azure/k8s-set-context`): Used for setting the target Kubernetes cluster context which will be used by other actions or run any kubectl commands.
 -	[AKS set context](https://github.com/Azure/aks-set-context)(`azure/aks-set-context`): Used for setting the target Azure Kubernetes Service cluster context .